poetic/ember-cli-fsg-list/README.md

 # Ember-cli-fsg-list
+ember-cli-fsg-list is an EmberCLI addon.
-fsg-list is a filterable, sortable, and groupable component for a list.
+It is a filterable, sortable, and groupable Ember component.
 You can also assign custom action to the items in the list.
 It is really helpful when you want to create something like this:
 <!---